bitcraze/bitcraze-website/src/development/contribute/general-guidelines.md

 ---
-layout: page
+layout: page-fulltext
 title: General guidelines for code contributions
 page_id: general-guidelines-for-code-contributions
 ---

-Code contributions are of great value to us and we are very grateful for the work you put in.
-Thanks!
+**Code contributions are of great value to us and we are very grateful for the work you put in.
+Thanks!**

 The codebase is a shared resource that is used by many users, benefiting from the possibility of reading and modifying the code.
 It is also something that we hope will be used for a long